sigasi/sigasi_insights/content/tech/veresta-gitlab-ci.md

 ```

 The script is very simple: it just runs Veresta on the project.
 The
-`--fail-on-error` command line parameter means that the Gitlab CI job
+`--fail-on-error` command line parameter means that the GitLab CI job
 will be marked as failed if Veresta found errors in the project.
 With
 only warnings and/or info's, the CI job will be succesful.
 Using other
 command line options, you can change the CI job failure behavior as